 As for a photographer – they’re a non-negotiable (perhaps even more so, when eloping)

 Your wedding photos will be the invite to your day that many never had – the memories of your matrimonial vows for those who weren’t there.
 For elopers, the choice of a photographer is not to be underestimated.
 Bring your photographer along for your whole day (or days).
 You won’t have this experience again, and make sure you don’t miss out on all the memories.
 Get in touch today, and let me help you with suggestions and ideas for your day.
-Being an elopement photographer is so much more than just photographing!
+You get so much more than just photos from a true elopement photographer!

 | Read also: How to choose the right photographer